 "Amongst the major sports, cricket is, perhaps uniquely placed in the width and depth of opportunities it presents for participation by people who have disabilities.
 It is a game that can be enjoyed at all levels of ability, from school team to England team.
 It provides participants with the chance to develop their cricket skills and techniques to as high a level as their ability allows.”
 [British Association for Cricketers with Disabilities].
 Similarly to the indoor format the outdoor game can be adjusted to ensure equal playing opportunities for schools and individuals alike, with team sizes and other rules altered to ensure a fair and enjoyable game of cricket.
 Throughout the summer term the Somerset Cricket Board will be providing SEN schools and departments the opportunity to play competitive cricket.

-For more information on any of the formats or if you wish to express the interest of your school, please contact Youth Development Manager Scott Chappell (email@example.com or 01823 425329).
+For more information on any of the formats or if you wish to express the interest of your school, please contact Youth Development Manager Scott Chappell ( or ).
 To enable the Somerset Cricket Board to continue to improve the way that we work with all schools in Somerset, each school is therefore asked to affiliate to the Cricket Board, at a cost of just £25.
 To complete the affiliation process, please click here, or alternatively please contact Scott Chappell to arrange an invoice for the school.